zeke-xie/adaptive-inertia-adai/README.md

 # Usage

-#You may use it as a standard PyTorch optimizer.
+You may use it as a standard PyTorch optimizer.

 ```python
 import adai_optim

 optimizer = adai_optim.Adai(net.parameters(), lr=lr, betas=(0.1, 0.99), eps=1e-03, weight_decay=5e-4)
 ```

+# Hyperparameters

+The recommended learning rate of Adai is equal to the choice of SGD or 10 times the choice of SGD Momentum (beta=0.9).

+The recommended weight decay of Adai is euqal to the choice of SGD and SGD Momentum.

 # Test performance